khamiltonuk/javascipt-bits/README.md

 ## Display a sentence describing a person

 - Input: Object with two properties: name (string) and gender ('male' or 'female')
-- Ouput: A string that is
+- Output: A string that is
   name:A gender:"male" ==> "His name is A"
   name:B gender:"female" ==> "Her name is B"